 - Inability To Integrate the New – Most likely you will make investments in new systems which will inevitably rely on legacy data or capabilities.
 Your cost to integrate the new and the legacy may be high and will only add to the layers of architectural complexity.

-What to do about this issue is generally confounding to the C-Suite.
-According to an Accenture survey 72% of C-suite executives stated that their legacy systems hamper their ability to migrate to new technologies and make their IT functions less responsive to market change.
+What to do about this issue can feel confounding.
+According to an Accenture survey, 72% of C-suite executives state that their legacy systems hamper their ability to migrate to new technologies and make their IT functions less responsive to market change.
 And, according to a study by the MIT Sloan School of Management, 67% of executives would like to replace all of their core legacy systems, 70% indicated that they would like to get as much long-term value out of these systems as possible, and 50% reported that they wish they could have the best of both worlds.
-The overlap in statistics here indicates a high-degree of indecision among leaders – you are likely not alone.
+The overlap in statistics here indicates a high degree of indecision among leaders – you are likely not alone.